Bloc/curriculum-public/career-preparation/01-know-your-goal.md

 <a name="by-location"></a>
 ### By Location

 Most software companies and the jobs they offer belong to major metropolitan areas, and you will improve your chances by moving to one.
-We recommend getting acquianted with professionals in your desired areas as soon as possible.
+We recommend getting acquainted with professionals in your desired areas as soon as possible.
 Here is a list of metropolitan areas that we recommend for engineering roles:

 * Metro Atlanta
 * Greater Austin